How To Start Working Out

 Conversely, men tend to focus heavily on strength training and ignore cardio because well…it sucks.
 (And it does.)
 But we need cardio.
 Allegedly.
 It’s kind of like broccoli in exercise form.

-Most people prefer one or the other, but we need both cardio and strength training in our weekly routine.
+Most people prefer one or the other, but we need both strength training and conditioning in our weekly routine.

 Work With a Personal Trainer